Small Cell Lung Cancer: Staging and Treatment

 Surgery

-Your provider will talk to you about what regimen you will receive and what the potential side effects are of your treatment.
+Your provider will talk to you about what regimen (type, dose, and schedule of your treatments) you will get and the potential side effects.

 Immunotherapy